danelahman/lograc-2022/projects/definitional-interpreters.md

 * Define a (monadic) definitional interpreter for the simply typed lambda calculus (STLC) extended with feature(s) X.

+  - See week 6 lecture notes and the video for a tutorial overview of the simply typed lambda calculus.

+  - The starting point should be STLC with a base type, unit type, product type, and function type.

 * Features X you can choose from (you can also suggest your own):
   1. sum types and algebraic data types